codingMustache/codingMustache/README.md

 ## Joke of the Day

-My boss told me to have a good day... so I went home.
+My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+What does GHz stand for?
- 1. Binary
+ 1. Gigahatz
- 2. Duodecimal
+ 2. Gigahetz
- 3. Octal
+ 3. Gigahertz
- 4. Hexidecimal
+ 4. Gigahotz

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Gigahertz
 </details>